HanWenfang/syncless/README.txt

 Syncless is an experimental, lightweight, non-blocking (asynchronous) client and server socket network communication library for Stackless Python 2.6.
-For high speed, Syncless uses libev (similar to libevent), and parts of Syncless' code is implemented in C (Pyrex).
+For high speed, Syncless uses libev (and libevent), and parts of Syncless' code is implemented in C (Pyrex).
 Thus Syncless can be faster than many other non-blocking Python communication libraries.
 Syncless contains an asynchronous DNS resolver (using evdns) and a HTTP server capable of serving